cxnturi0n/traffic-analyzer/README.md

 ## Web Interface
-The user interface has been entirely created using ReactJS, a JavaScript library that facilitates the construction of user interfaces through component-based development.
+The user interface is a Single Page Application, entirely created using ReactJS, a JavaScript library that facilitates the construction of user interfaces through component-based development.
 While I'm not an expert in frontend development, my intention was to offer you a more straightforward approach to conducting traffic analysis without the need to directly interact with raw APIs.
 Here is a usage example:

 https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/7be0c789-cb33-456c-8204-c5e6f0ac1656